nhthieu/nhthieu/README.md

 # Hi there, I'm Hieu 👋

-- I'm a 3rd year student at Ho Chi Minh University of Science (HCMUS)
+- I'm a Junior at Ho Chi Minh University of Science (HCMUS)
-- I major in Technology & Information
+- I major in Information Technology
 - I'm currently acquiring knowledge within the field, mainly but not limited to fullstack technologies and algorithms
-- I'm open to any collaborations
+- I'm always open to any collaborations with others so feel free to reach out if you have any interesting projects or ideas ☺️

 ## Contact